-9.6.1.7 National Aids Control (NACO) Programme :
+9.6.1.7 National Aids Control (NACO) Programme:

 AIDS (Acquired Immuno Deficiency Syndrome) has become a major public health problem in the state since 1990.
 It is affecting a number of youths in Manipur.
-According to the NACO, Manipur ranks third highest as regarding the total number of HIV positive cases next to Maharashtra and Tamil Nadu states.
 The State Government with the help of NACO took up the following measures to advert this looming catastrophic.